Joel-Hudgens/Data-Struct-and-Algos/README.md

 This repository is personal intellectual property.
-I am not responsible for misuse of this property that goes against ASU Academic Integrity Standards.
+I am not responsible for misuse of this property against University Academic Integrity codes.